flatironinstitute/ManifoldEM/README.md

 ## Installation
 Should be installable in any modern python/conda environment (python 3.9+, though `mayavi` and `pyqt` packages don't always immediately work with the most recent version of python).
+If you don't need the gui, feel free to omit the "[gui]" part of the install command!

 python:
 ```bash